Abhay-yadav966/NetflixAI/README.md

 # NetflixGPT
-🎬 Welcome to Netflix GPT, a Netflix clone that provides users with a familiar interface to browse movies.
+🎬 Welcome to NetflixAI, a Netflix clone that provides users with a familiar interface to browse movies.
 The application is integrated with TMDB to fetch movie  details and with Node.js, Express.js for Backend and JWT Token for authentication.
 Additionally, there's a section for specialized movie suggestions, where users can enter Name of the movie.

 ## Features
-Netflix GPT offers a seamless movie browsing experience with the following features:
+NetflixAI offers a seamless movie browsing experience with the following features:
 1. **TMDB Integration**: Fetches movie details from The Movie Database (TMDB).
 2. **YouTube Trailers**: Watch movie trailers on YouTube with a single click.
 3. **OpenAI Movie Recommendations**: Enter your OpenAI key for personalized movie suggestions.
-4. **User Authentication**: NetflixGPT provides secure user registration and authentication using JWT (JSON Web Tokens).
+4. **User Authentication**: NetflixAI provides secure user registration and authentication using JWT (JSON Web Tokens).
 Users can sign up, log in, and manage their profiles with ease.

 ## Technologies Used
 - Frontend: ReactJS, TailwindCSS